Putli mandi

 Putli mandi, is a Filipino dessert steamed rice cake originating from the Tausug and Yakan people of Sulu.
-It is made from glutinous rice dough (though it can also be made with cassava) rolled into balls and filled with sweetened coconut strips (hinti).
+It is made from glutinous rice dough (although it may also be made with cassava) rolled into balls and filled with sweetened coconut strips (hinti).
 It traditionally uses pulut glutinous rice which gives it a natural deep purple color, but it is also commonly dyed in modern versions.
 It is sprinkled with fresh grated coconut before serving.
 The name comes from Tausug putli ("princess") and mandi ("bath").

-Putlimandi is similar to pichi-pichi but differs in that pichi-pichi does not normally have fillings.
+In terms of preparation, putli mandi closely resembles onde-onde, a traditional kue or kuih commonly found in Maritime Southeast Asia, which is typically green in colour and filled with palm sugar.
+In the Philippines, it is sometimes compared to pichi-pichi, a gelatinous cassava dessert, though pichi-pichi is usually unfilled and differs in texture and presentation.